cool-mcu/cetalib/README.md

 # Documentation

-See the [docs](https://github.com/cool-mcu/cetalib/tree/main/docs) folder for a detailed description of all modules and APIs.
+See the [docs](https://github.com/cool-mcu/cetalib/tree/main/docs) folder for a detailed description of all modules and APIs, along with simple example sketches you can try in Arduino.

-See the [examples](https://github.com/cool-mcu/cetalib/tree/main/examples) folder for complete example sketches using the library.
+The [examples](https://github.com/cool-mcu/cetalib/tree/main/examples) folder provides additional example sketches using the library.